 \section{Related Work}

-Recent works that apply large language models to specific domains such as medicine~\citep{Med-Palm, Med-Palm-2, ChatDoctor, PMC-LLaMA, LLaVA-Med, HuaTuo, DoctorGLM}, finance~\citep{BloombergGPT, FinGPT} and law~\citep{ChatLaw, Lawyer-LLaMA}, can be categorized into three main approaches: training from scratch, instruction fine-tuning and retrieval-augmented prompting.
+Recent works that apply large language models to specific domains~\citep{Med-Palm, Med-Palm-2, ChatDoctor, PMC-LLaMA, LLaVA-Med, HuaTuo, DoctorGLM, BloombergGPT, FinGPT, ChatLaw, Lawyer-LLaMA} can be categorized into three main approaches: training from scratch, instruction fine-tuning and retrieval-augmented prompting.

 \textbf{Training from Scratch.} Training a domain-specific language models from scratch is an intuitive approach to realize domain specialization.
-BloombergGPT~\citep{BloombergGPT} represents an early example of large language models in the financial domain, trained on a mix of financial and general corpora.
-This approach demonstrates significant improvements in performance on financial tasks without sacrificing the performance on general LLM benchmarks.
-However, studies~\citep{FinGPT, Domain-LLM-Survey} have pointed out ``training from scratch" comes with expensive computational and data requirements, which motivates the need for low-cost domain adaptation methods such as continued pre-training or fine-tuning.
+BloombergGPT~\citep{BloombergGPT} represents an early example of large language models in the financial domain, trained on a mixture of financial and general corpora.
+It demonstrates great performance on financial tasks without sacrificing the performance on general LLM benchmarks.
+However, studies~\citep{FinGPT, Domain-LLM-Survey} have pointed out ``training from scratch" comes with expensive computational and data requirements, which motivates the need for low-cost adaptation methods such as fine-tuning or continued pre-training.